Black: 18th and 19th centuries

 In the 18th century, during the European Age of Enlightenment, black receded as a fashion color.
 Paris became the fashion capital, and pastels, blues, greens, yellow and white became the colors of the nobility and upper classes.
 But after the French Revolution, black again became the dominant color.
 Black was the color of the industrial revolution, largely fueled by coal, and later by oil.
 Thanks to coal smoke, the buildings of the large cities of Europe and America gradually turned black.
-By 1846 the industrial area of the West Midlands of England was "commonly called 'the Black Country'”.
-Charles Dickens and other writers described the dark streets and smoky skies of London, and they were vividly illustrated in the engravings of French artist Gustave Doré.
+By 1846 the industrial area of the West Midlands of England was "commonly called 'the Black Country'".
+Charles Dickens and other writers described the dark streets and smoky skies of London, and they were vividly illustrated in the wood-engravings of French artist Gustave Doré.

 A different kind of black was an important part of the romantic movement in literature.
 Black was the color of melancholy, the dominant theme of romanticism.
 The novels of the period were filled with castles, ruins, dungeons, storms, and meetings at midnight.
 The leading poets of the movement were usually portrayed dressed in black, usually with a white shirt and open collar, and a scarf carelessly over their shoulder, Percy Bysshe Shelley and Lord Byron helped create the enduring stereotype of the romantic poet.